Fermented in cedar barrels since 1897

 We visit the producers directly to find out how the ingredients are grown.

-We use domestically produced products that we have carefully selected after examining them with our own eyes.
+We use domestically produced products that we have carefully selected based on our own observations.

-High-quality, pesticide-free soybeans from Akita Prefecture, high-quality wheat grown in the naturally grown land of Tokushima Prefecture, and world-class Naruto salt from Tokushima Prefecture, harvested from the beautiful waters of the Naruto Strait.
+High-quality pesticide-free soybeans from Akita Prefecture, high-quality wheat from Tokushima Prefecture grown in the naturally rich soil of Tokushima, and Naruto salt from Tokushima Prefecture, which is the world's highest quality salt harvested from the beautiful waters of the Naruto Strait.

-In particular, the percentage of domestically produced soybeans is very small at only 6% of the total, and many companies use a mixture of domestically produced and imported soybeans.
-However, we contract with farmers in Akita Prefecture to grow our products using 100% domestically produced soybeans.
+In particular, the proportion of domestically produced soybeans is extremely small at only 6% of the total, and many companies use a mixture of domestic and imported soybeans.
+However, we have contracted with farmers in Akita Prefecture to produce our products using 100% domestically produced soybeans.

-Using these carefully selected ingredients, we pour love into every step of the process, sparing no time or effort in preparing our products.
+We use these carefully selected ingredients and put love into every step of the process, sparing no time or effort in preparing our products.

 Soy sauce and koji